catalystbiosummit/catalystbiosummit.github.io/README.md

     python -m http.server

 ### Sass
 We're committing compiled CSS to the repo.
 You can do so automatically with a git hook.
-Add the folloiwing to an executable file `.git/hooks/pre-commit`:
+Add the following to an executable file `.git/hooks/pre-commit`:

     #!/usr/bin/env bash